jay-tau/content/faqs/mfs/why-are-index-funds-in-india-not-as-cheap-as-vanguards-index-funds-and-etfs.md

 | Vanguard 500 Index Fund Admiral Shares `VFIAX`  | $$0.04\%$$ | $$\$399.6$$ billion     |
 | Vanguard 500 Index Institutional Select `VFFSX` | $$0.01\%$$ | $$\$106.7$$ billion     |

 Each share class has different minimum investment amount requirements and other minor differences.
 Combined, these share classes have an AUM of $$\$731$$ billion.
-Using the TER and AUM mentioned in the table above, we can come up with an approximate figure of earnings of$$$240\$$ million in the year 2020.
+Using the TER and AUM mentioned in the table above, we can come up with an approximate figure of earnings of $$\$240$$ million in the year 2020.
 The actual amount is probably somewhat lesser since we haven't considered average AUM in this case.

 The total expenses of Vanguard S\&P 500 fund across all of its share classes was $$\$184$$ million.
 This means that Vanguard earned only about $$\$50$$ million in profit.